Coronavirus and Cannabis – What You Need to Know

 Additionally, we should “practicing social distancing as much as is feasibly possible, and also staying indoors to the largest extent you can — especially if you are among those who are most vulnerable, such as elderly medical cannabis patients.”

-Those of us who are mindful of the fact Coronavirus is a respiratory illness should also seek to limit our exposure to combustive smoke, which can stress or strain our lungs.
+Those of us mindful that Coronavirus is a respiratory illness should also seek to limit our exposure to combustive smoke, which can stress or strain our lungs.
 Edibles, and tinctures, and other non-smoke-able consumption methods are recommended whenever possible.

 That’s all well and good but what are people really doing?